 Witness breathtaking views of the Ohio River and Appalachian foothills as you explore the 63,000 acres of Shawnee State Park in West Portsmouth.
 If you find yourself needing a little vacation, you can rent a cabin amongst the trees.

 Less than an hour south of Columbus, you can visit Slate Run Metro Park, known for its historical attractions and scenic trails.
 Here you can find fall foliage in full bloom within its natural preserves, marshes and wetlands.

-If you’re looking for an activity with less impact, choose a driving tour throughout central Ohio to view the countryside’s best colors.
+If you’re looking for an activity with less impact, choose a driving tour to view the countryside’s best colors.